Genomics of Ageing

 Additional Features in HAGR

-As you may have noticed, HAGR uses an accession number called HAGRID, which stands for Human Ageing Genomic Resources ID, not the gamekeeper in Harry Potter.
-HAGRID numbers can be used to search and retrieve entries from the databases.
-As mentioned above, however, HAGRID numbers change often and hence their usage should be kept to a minimum.
+HAGR uses an accession number called HAGRID, which stands for Human Ageing Genomic Resources ID, not the gamekeeper in Harry Potter.
+HAGRID numbers can be used to search and retrieve entries from most of the HAGR databases.
+As mentioned above, however, HAGRID numbers might change and hence their usage should be kept to a minimum.
+These IDs are mostly used by curators and developers and are not intended for third-party use.

 Feedback is always welcomed.
 If you have any problem, suggestion, idea, etc., please feel free to contact us.